 Will customers feel comfortable dining in a crowded restaurant?
 Will customers simply dine-out less (vs takeout/delivery)?
 Restaurants will need to keep an eye on customer habits as we move towards a ‘new normal’.

 Now is the time to evaluate your operations.
 What aspects can be streamlined?
 Restaurants should look for ways to be as efficient as possible.
 As we come out of this crisis, you’ll need to be as competitive as you can.
 The economy is MUCH different compared to what it was before the crisis began.
 Take the opportunity to eliminate anything that wasn’t working well to help improve your margins.

 While everyone else remains in a reactive mode, you might find a competitive edge by operating in a proactive mode.

 This crisis is difficult for everyone.
 Be kind to those in your community and your employees.
 Somethings are simply out of your control.
 Try to only focus on aspects you can control during this crisis.

 Also – be thankful for what you have.
 Your community will rise up to support local businesses and, even though it’s a really difficult time, be thankful for all of the support you get.
 Tell customers how much you appreciate their business and motivate them to order as frequently as possible.

 Adapt as best as possible.
 We’re all in this together.

 Activate Your NetWaiter Site

-To attract more local customers and keep them informed about your restaurant during this crisis, you can use NetWaiter’s marketing platform and network for free.
+To attract more local customers and keep them informed about your restaurant during the COVID-19 restaurant crisis and after, you can use NetWaiter’s marketing platform and network for free.
 Search for, and activate, your restaurant for free here: